 \section{Discussion}

 In this study, we have introduced a novel connectivity measure based on heat diffusion-like signal propagation.
 The connectivity measure is inherently multivariate and yields a scaling factor, the so-called graph thermal diffusivity.
-In our EEG-based experiments, we have observed a shift in towards lower diffusivity values in AD patients, which indicates that the brain processing may be more local.
+In our EEG-based experiments, we have observed a shift towards lower diffusivity values in AD patients, which indicates that the brain processing may be more local.
 We therefore interpret the increase of low diffusivity values in AD patients as a consequence of structural impairment in those patients \cite{dai2014disrupted}.
-In addition, we have found a significant correlation between the MMSE score and the graph thermal diffusivity, giving further evidence for the link between AD and the graph thermal connectivity.
+In addition, we have found a highly significant correlation between the MMSE score and the graph thermal diffusivity for the larger dataset II, giving further evidence for the link between AD and the graph thermal connectivity.
 We believe that the diffusivity may contribute to EEG-based AD diagnosis as an additional classification feature.

 Our method has several limitations.
 Firstly, it involves several approximations, which may not be valid in every setting.
 Secondly, our method requires the computation of a matrix inverse, which may lead to unreliable results if the matrix is ill-conditioned.
-Lastly, the simplicity of the underlying model may not adequately capture the complexity of EEG data and is limited to only one time scale.
-Despite these challenges, our experimental AD characterisation results showcase the value of the heat diffusion connectivity measure and its scaling factor, the graph thermal diffusivity.
-Due to the simplicity of the model, we hypothesise that our method may be applicable to a broader range of problems involving multivariate signals.
+Lastly, the simplicity of the underlying model may not adequately capture the complexity of EEG data and is limited to a specific time scale.
+Despite these challenges, our experimental AD characterisation results showcase the value of our heat diffusion connectivity measure and its scaling factor, the graph thermal diffusivity.
+Due to the simplicity of the model, our method may be applicable to a broader range of problems involving multivariate signals.